-- Chairman of the management board Kęstutis Bagdonavičius is responsible for the following pan-Baltic departments: communication, corporate strategy, HR and administration, legal and compliance control, regional development, internal audit, business management and innovation. - Member of the management board and chief financial officer Tarmo Koll is responsible for financial management and the following departments: accounting, planning and controlling, actuaries, risk management and IT. - Member of the management board and ERGO's team leader in Latvia Ingrida Kirse is responsible for life, health and pension insurance in the Baltics as well as property insurance, claims handling, sales and marketing in Latvia. - Member of the management board and ERGO's team leader in Lithuania Saulius Jokubaitis is responsible for reinsurance and pricing in the Baltics and property insurance, claims handling, sales and marketing in Lithuania.
+- Chairman of the Management Board Bogdan Benczak is responsible for the following pan-Baltic departments: communication, marketing and client experience, HR and administration, legal and compliance control, regional development and strategy, claim administration, IT, information security, fraud prevention and detection. - Member of the Management Board and Chief Financial Officer Tarmo Koll is responsible for financial management and the following departments in the Baltics: accounting, planning and controlling, investment, actuaries, risk management and acquisitions. - Member of the Management Board and ERGO's team leader in Latvia Ingrida Kirse is responsible for life and health insurance, pricing and reinsurance in the Baltics. - Member of the Management Board and ERGO's team leader in Lithuania Tadas Dovbyšas is responsible for own sales network and business clients, including banking insurance of Baltic countries in the Baltics, sales in Lithuania and Latvia. - Member of the Management Board and ERGO's team leader in Estonia Marek Ratnik is responsible for risk assessment and product development, pricing and reinsurance in the Baltics.